 Frequently Asked Questions

-How Do I Qualify for a Combination Degree?
+How Do I Qualify to Apply for a Combination Degree?

-To qualify for the UF CJC Combination Degree program, you must:
+To apply for the UF CJC Combination Degree program, you must:

 - Be designated as a junior or senior student at the University of Florida